Hyperdeterminants from the $E_8$ Discriminant: Decomposing restrictions of dual varieties

-showing that $\Delta_{Y} \mid F$ because $h$ was general and $\Delta_{Y}$ is irreducible. \end{proof} \begin{remark} A result of Parusi\'nski \cite{Parusinski} implies that the hypothesis $[h]$ is a singular point of $X^{\vee}$ of multiplicity $m$ is equivalent to the statement that the Milnor number of the singular section $X\cap \mathcal{V}(h)$ is $m$.
-In particular if $\mathcal{V}(h)$ has $k$ points of tangency defining each a Morse singularity, i.e.\ the quadratic part of the singularity is of full rank, one directly obtains $m=k$.
-More generally if the points of tangency of $\mathcal{V}(h)$ are isolated, then $m=\text{mult}_{[h]} X^\vee$ is greater than the number of points of tangency. \end{remark}
+\begin{remark} A result of Parusi\'nski \cite{Parusinski} implies that the hypothesis $[h]$ is a singular point of $X^{\vee}$ of multiplicity $m$ is equivalent to the statement that the Milnor number of the singular section $X\cap \mathcal{V}(h)$ is $m$.
+In particular if $\mathcal{V}(h)$ has $k$ points of tangency defining each a Morse singularity, i.e., the quadratic part of the singularity is of full rank, one directly obtains $m=k$.
+More generally if the points of tangency of $\mathcal{V}(h)$ are isolated, then $m=\text{mult}_{[h]} X^\vee$ is greater than the number of points of tangency. \end{remark} \begin{remark} The inclusion of the \emph{tangency condition} corrects a mistake in \cite[Prop.~4.5]{oeding_hyperdet} that neglected this condition.
+In \cite{oeding_hyperdet} two proofs of a component of the main result were given, one of which was independent of \cite[Prop.~4.5]{oeding_hyperdet}.
+So, one could safely delete \cite[Prop.~4.5]{oeding_hyperdet} and Proof~1 of \cite[Lem.~5.1]{oeding_hyperdet} and the results of the article would not change.
+On the other hand, the tangency condition is satisfied by the varieties considered in \cite[Lem.~5.1]{oeding_hyperdet}, so Theorem~\ref{thm:tan} could be used in place of \cite[Prop.~4.5]{oeding_hyperdet} in Proof~1 of \cite[Lem.~5.1]{oeding_hyperdet}. \end{remark}